Nilgn/Mid_Term_Project_Ironhack/README.md

 **Author of the project:** Nilgun Bayrakdar Sadik

-**Goal of the project** Medal number of women in individual games by year, age and country will be observed.
+**Goal of the project** Medal number in the individual games by year, age, gender and country will be observed.
 ```
 1. Description of the dataset: